 And, in fact, studies show that workers in the food and beverage industry suffer tremendously compared to other industries due to long hours, intense work (as seen in the video below), high stress and scarcity of employer-subsidized health insurance.

-Now, through a partnership with Mental Health America of Greater Houston and the University of Houston, we are proud to provide free assistance to anyone in need in the state of Texas.
+Now, through a partnership with Mental Health America of Greater Houston and the University of Houston, we are proud to provide free mental healthcare to anyone in the food and beverage industry—and their children—in the state of Texas.
 We are working to grow this program to include every state, but in the meantime, we are so proud to launch this initiative right here at home.

 Here’s How it Works